Bring the best of Montréal home with you!

 Boutique Espace Urbain

-Boutique Espace Urbain is a community-focused local business owned by two Quebecers of Haitian heritage who share a passion for travel, culture, art, fashion, and design.
-Their store, situated in Plaza Saint-Hubert, features an extensive collection of Afro, Urban, and Vintage fashion items, including unique jewelry and apparel, from over 120 diverse sellers.
-They provide customers with the opportunity to purchase sustainable, locally-made products while supporting the region's creative entrepreneurs.
+Boutique Espace Urbain in the Plaza Saint-Hubert shopping district is a community-focused local business owned by two Quebecers of Haitian heritage sharing a passion for travel, culture, art, fashion, and design.
+Featuring Afro, urban, vintage fashion items, jewelry and apparel from over 120 diverse sellers, they provide customers with the opportunity to purchase sustainable, locally-made products while supporting the region's creative entrepreneurs.

 Marché Saint Laurent - interior